 [Your name]

-Break-up emails often generate the highest reply rates of any sequence.
+Break-up emails often get the highest reply rates of any message in a sequence.
 The sense of finality prompts people to respond.

 Template 8: For Recruiting / Job Application Follow-Up